kaplanelad/shellfirm/docs/checks/fs.md

 # FS Checks:

-* `rm -r ` - This command will delete anything under directory. the patterns that will catch is remove recursively when the target is `/`, `*`, `.`, `..` .
+* `rm -r {PATH}` - This command will delete everything in the path given.
+A path matching these patterns will be caught: `/`, `*`, `.`, `..` .

-* `mv {PATH} /dev/null` - This command transfers the given path to a virtual device that does not exist.
-Therefore, data will be completely lost.
+* `mv {PATH} /dev/null` - This command transfers given file to the place of the "black hole" virtual device and replaces it.
+The data will be lost the next time something writes to `/dev/null`.

-* `>{FILE NAME}` - The command is used to flush the content of file.
+* `>{FILE NAME}` - This command will flush the contents of the file.

-* `chmod -R {MODE} /` - The command allows all users to read, write, and execute all files on the system, which compromises security.
-Additionally, certain systems may malfunction if the permissions are too open and prevent the system from booting.
+* `chmod -R {MODE} /` - This command changes the permissions of all files in the system.
+It is likely to compromise its security and make the system unusable, or unable to boot altogether.

-* `find -delete` - You may have been confused with `-delete` flag order. this command going to delete all find files in your current path.
+* `find -delete` - The `find` command relies heavily on the order of the flags.
+Therefore, with `-delete` flag as the first one, this command is going to delete everything in your current path, recursively.